delawareCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • A person named in an active arrest warrant.

-State laws require a search warrant to indicate the specific house, place, building, or person to be searched, as well as a definite identifiable description of such persons, papers, documents, or items.
+State laws require a search warrant to indicate the specific house, place, building, or person to be searched and a definite, identifiable description of such persons, papers, documents, or items.

 According to Del.
-Code 29 § 2308, a search warrant for a dwelling premises must be executed in the daytime.
-The law prohibits law enforcement from executing search warrants at residential homes at nighttime (between 10 pm and 6 am).
+Code 29 § 2308, a search warrant for a dwelling premises typically must be executed during the day.
+The law prohibits law enforcement from executing search warrants at residential homes at night (between 10 p.m. and 6 a.m.).

 How Long Does It Take to Get a Search Warrant?